All biosecurity requirements must be met before Imported Food Inspection Scheme requirements apply.

 Food Standard Australia New Zealand has given us advice that fresh and frozen, ready-to-eat pomegranate arils present a potential high risk to public health for hepatitis A, and that dried, ready-to-eat pomegranate arils present a potential medium risk to public health for hepatitis A.

-To make sure there are food safety controls in place to manage this hazard during processing, from 9 November 2022 we will require food safety management certificates for imports of the higher risk, fresh, chilled or frozen pomegranate arils.
+To make sure there are food safety controls in place to manage this hazard during processing, we require food safety management certificates for imports of the higher risk, fresh, chilled or frozen pomegranate arils.

 We have identified what food safety management certificates we will recognise in this determination.